liagason/A-Jekyll-Blog/README.md

 ## License

-The content of the following directories may be copyrighted:
+The content of the following directories may be subject to copyrights:

 ```
 _posts/